MariuszKaminski/Milestone-Project-1/README.md

 4. Website should promote the brand i.e. the company logo and the company colours (teal, black, grey and white)
 5. Be aesthetically pleasing and provide good user experience.

-User goals
-Find the location of the gym
-Find what type of classes are offered
-See what people work as personal trainers
-See price for classes and gym

 ## User Experience

 ### Target Audience (User needs):
-People who are looking for the right gym for them People who would like their gym to have good quality equipment Groups of friends looking for a place to meet and exercise together People that need an experienced personal trainer for customized exercise and nutrition advice.
+* New users - Individuals or groups of people who are looking for the right gym for them to meet and exercise together (check facilities, equipment, pricing, classes, personal training)
+* Returning users - people who want to book classes, upgade/downgrade membership, buy passes, leave feedback, get updates

 ### User Stories:
-As a new user I can easily navigate the website
+* As a new user I can easily navigate the website
-As a new user I can easily find pricing information
+* As a new user I can easily find pricing information
-As a new user I can easily find personal traning and classes information As a new user I can check the the location of the gym As a new user I can contact the gym regarding any questions I have As a returning user I want clear information about the hours of classes As a returning user I can see information about different personal trainers As a returning user to the website it should be easy to share or page to different social media
+* As a new user I can easily find personal traning and classes information
+* As a new user I can check the the location of the gym
+* As a new user I can contact the gym regarding any questions I have
+* As a new user I can find links to the gym's other social media pages that I can visit to gain even more information
+* As a new user I would like to be able to register as a member once I've made my decision to join the gym
+* As a returning user I want clear information about the hours of classes
+* As a returing user
+* As a returning user I can see information about different personal trainers

 ## Wireframes